-It is helpful to first unpack the flush mount frame from the manifold box of the collector, and lay the collector's front legs, tube rack, and manifold out on the roof to determine exact position before roof penetrations are made.
+It is helpful to first unpack the flush mount frame for your solar heating collector, and lay it out on the roof to determine the exact position before making any roof penetrations.

 Note: In determining the positioning of the collector, take care to insure that your piping can be routed through the roof without obstructions from below.
 In some installations, you may wish to install the piping down the side of the building instead of through the roof.